john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 Each image value at a position, $F$, in the frequency domain, represents the amount that the intensity values in the spatial domain image vary over a specific distance relative to $F$ {cite}`GlossaryFrequencyDomain`.

-We convert an image from the spatial domain to a spectrum in the frequency domain via the *Discrete Fourier transformation* (DFT) {cite}`fourierAnalyticalTheoryHeat2007`.
+We convert an image from the spatial domain to a spectrum in the frequency domain via the *Discrete Fourier Transformation* (DFT) {cite}`fourierAnalyticalTheoryHeat2007`.
 The DFT of an image $f$ of size $M \times N$ is an image $F$ of the same size and is defined as:

 ```{math}
 :label: dft
 F(u,v) = \displaystyle\sum_{m=0}^{M-1}\displaystyle\sum_{n=0}^{N-1} f(m,n)e^{-j2\pi(\frac{um}{M}+\frac{vn}{N})}
 ```

-We can convert an image back into the spatial domain using the Inverse Discrete Fourier Transformation, given by:
+We can convert an image back into the spatial domain using the *inverse* Discrete Fourier Transformation, given by:

 ```{math}
 :label: dft_inv